mrismanaziz/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## A man walks into a bar and orders helicopter flavor chips.
+The barman replies “sorry mate we only do plain”